SpyCloud Alternatives

 - Match the platform to what you actually need to detect, not what has the most features

-If you need to search leaked documents or monitor criminal forums, Breachsense fills those gaps.
-If you need credential-only monitoring with a managed dashboard, SpyCloud does that well.
+If you need to search leaked documents or watch the chatter and access-broker listings on hacker forums, Breachsense covers that.
+If you need credential-only monitoring with a managed remediation workflow, SpyCloud does that well.

 Want to see what’s exposed?
 Check your dark web exposure or book a demo to see how Breachsense’s full-text search works on real leaked data.